 The most popular tourist area is downtown Boston with the Boston Common, Boston Public Garden (with the Swan Boats rides in the summer), and lots of shopping and dining opportunities at the historic Faneuil Hall area.
 Faneuil Hall, also known as Quincy Market, is perhaps Boston's most popular tourist attraction with 100-plus combination of retail stores, restaurants, bakeries and ice cream stops offering visitors a charming retail and dining destination Steeped in history as a meeting place for the country's "movers and shakers" to convene prior to the American Revolution, Faneuil Hall Marketplace was eventually restored and gentrified into a wonderful tourist attraction.
 It consists of the original 1742 building and two other restored buildings.

 East Boston is a closely-knit, series of largely Italian neighborhoods, home of Logan Airport and the famous Santarpio's pizza - perhaps the best Italian pizza we've ever sampled.
-Because it's on the other side of Boston Harbor, the skyline views in certain area are simply amazing!
+Because it's on the other side of Boston Harbor, the skyline views in certain areas are simply amazing!

 On the west side of the downtown is Beacon Hill -- bound by bound by Beacon St., Bowdoin St., Cambridge St., and Storrow Drive -- with its brick sidewalks, gas lamps, million dollar brownstone neighborhoods, and the stately, historic Massachusetts State House (which you can tour).
 Charles Street is quaint, with many antique and specialty shops and dining ranging from basic to upscale and romantic.
 We especially like the Paramount, with two personalities: cafeteria-style dining for lunch and dinner and a romantic dimly-lit bistro at night.
 Cambridge Street, another commercial area near Beacon Hill, has a history of being a bit shabby, but has really neatened itself up with more upgrades on the way.
 Along Cambridge Street are many restaurants and shops as well as access to Storrow Drive -- the perfect place to walk, or jog along the scenic Charles River.

 The Copley Square and Back Bay areas offer the European flair of Newbury Street, fine hotels and restaurants, an upscale intown shopping mall at Copley Place and the Boston Public Library -- the largest municipal library in the United States.
 Two of Boston's tallest buildings, the Prudential and John Hancock interestingly contrast with historic landmarks like H.H.
 Richardson's Trinity Church.
-The trendy South End is nearby with its diverse lifestyles, arts scene, and small, quaint restaurants.
+The trendy South End is nearby with its diverse lifestyles, arts scene, grand old building residences and small, quaint restaurants.